LambdaTest/documentation/docs/karma-integration-with-lambdatest.md

 Parallel testing is one of the most in-demand feature of LambdaTest Selenium Grid.
 By parallel testing, you can run more than one test case, simultaneously.
 This means that, parallel testing would allow you to execute numerous automation test cases altogether.
 So you execute a single test scenario across different browsers or could run different test scenarios across the same browser but with different browser versions.

-To perform parallel testing, navigate to sample project “**angular-karma-sample**” and run the below command.
+To perform parallel testing, navigate to sample project "**angular-karma-sample**" and run the below command.

 `$ ng test`